Protect America Act of 2007: Controversy

 Controversial debates arose as the Protect America Act was published.
 Constitutional lawyers and civil liberties experts expressed concerns that this Act authorized massive, wide-ranging information gathering with no oversight.
-Whereas it placed much focus on communications, the Act allowed for information gathering of all shapes and forms.
-The ACLU called it the "Police America Act" – "authorized a massive surveillance dragnet", calling the blank-check oversight provisions "meaningless," and calling them a "phony court review of secret procedures."
+While it placed significant focus on communications, the Act allowed for information gathering of all shapes and forms.
+The ACLU called it the "Police America Act", calling the blank-check oversight provisions "meaningless," and defining the Act's provisions as simply a "phony court review of secret procedures."

 FISC ruling, January 2009

-In January 2009, a United States Foreign Intelligence Surveillance Court of Review ruling was made in favor of the warrantless wiretapping role of the Protect America Act 2007, in a heavily redacted opinion released on January 15, 2009, which was only the second such public ruling since the enactment of the FISA Act.
+In a heavily-redacted opinion released on January 15, 2009, a United States Foreign Intelligence Surveillance Court of Review ruling was made in favor of the warrantless wiretapping role of the Protect America Act 2007.
+It was only the second such public ruling since the enactment of the FISA Act.